kvdmolen/DTIP/pages/whitepaper.md

 ```
 Port Authority (did:web:port.example)
-    │ issues Access-VC: read/write to container manifest
+    │ issues Access Credential: read/write to container manifest
     ▼
 Shipping Line (did:web:shipping-line.example)
-    │ issues Delegation-VC: read + write:customs-status
+    │ delegates: read + write:customs-status
     ▼
 Customs Broker (did:web:customs-broker.example)
-    │ issues Delegation-VC: read-only, 48h validity
+    │ delegates: read-only, 48h validity
     ▼
 Trucking Company (did:web:trucker.example)
 ```

-Each delegation references its parent credential and can only grant a subset of the parent's rights.
+Each delegation embeds its parent credential and can only grant a subset of the parent's rights.
 Delegators may add constraints: shorter time limits, restricted fields, narrower purposes.
-The data owner verifies requests by walking the chain back to the original Access-VC they issued.
+The data owner verifies requests by walking the embedded chain back to the original Access Credential they issued.

 This enables supply chain flexibility without involving the data owner in every sub-authorization.
 Partners delegate to their subcontractors autonomously.
 Each level enforces least privilege by restricting what it passes on.
 The full chain remains cryptographically verifiable, providing a complete audit trail.

 ### 3.4 After Access is Granted

-The Access-VC is the standard outcome of any successful access grant.
-Whether a party was verified through a whitelist, public credentials, or a trust chain, the typical result is an Access-VC specifying their permissions.
+The Access Credential is the standard outcome of any successful access grant.
+Whether a party was verified through a whitelist, public credentials, or a trust chain, the typical result is an Access Credential specifying their permissions.
 This gives the consumer a reusable credential—they don't need to re-prove their trustworthiness for every request.

-For simple ongoing relationships, the provider might also add the party's DID to a whitelist, enabling basic DID authentication for low-sensitivity resources.
-But for controlled resources, the Access-VC remains the mechanism: present credential, receive access token, call API.
+For simple ongoing relationships, the provider might also add the party's DID to a whitelist, enabling basic DID authentication for subsequent access.
+But for controlled resources, the Access Credential remains the mechanism: present credential, receive access token, call API.

-Access-VCs issued after trust verification are typically non-delegatable by default.
+Access Credentials issued after trust verification are typically non-delegatable by default.
 The provider verified *this* party's credentials; they haven't necessarily vetted whoever that party might want to delegate to.
 Delegation rights can be granted explicitly when the business relationship warrants it.

 ---